Why the Chinese military uses ridiculously blue uniforms

 Chinese sailors wearing the "Ocean" type uniform.

-In this case, however, it’s not an ancient Chinese tradition, it’s more of a recent Chinese military tradition.
+In this case, however, it’s not an ancient Chinese tradition; it’s more of a recent Chinese military tradition.
 Today, those PLA Marine Corps unis have a similar digital pattern that so many military forces have adopted since MARPAT was introduced to the United States Marine Corps in 2002.
 When they were first adopted, the swirling, colorful shapes were more akin to the U.S. woodland camo patterns that came on the battle dress uniforms.

 These fashion nightmares were first introduced in 1987, before China became the rising dragon we think of today.
 It was still a nation with a long military history, but it was more concerned with defending itself, and less with rattling a saber over the territorial integrity of Taiwan.
-Fittingly called the Type-87 camo, The Chinese People’s Liberation Army Navy adopted the Type-87 for its Marine Corps and their primary duty.
+Fittingly called the Type-87 camo, the Chinese People’s Liberation Army Navy adopted the Type-87 for its Marine Corps and its primary duty.

 a service member in a chinese military uniform climbs a ladder wearing a harness

 Today’s Chinese Marines are focused less on performing sentry duties and more on what Marines around the world do best: amphibious assaults and land-based combat.
 Although the uniforms may have gone digital and turned slightly darker, the dominant colors are still vivid blues – and that isn’t going to change anytime soon.
-The Chinese PLA Navy has fallen on the same kind of thinking that branches of the U.S. military fell into over the course of a decade: they like that it distinguishes the Navy from the Army.
+The Chinese PLA Navy has fallen into the same kind of thinking that branches of the U.S. military fell into over the course of a decade: they like that it distinguishes the Navy from the Army.